 • Study needs

-How this process works: As a room or apartment, residents convene &, using the Roommate Agreement obtained online, develop a set of value-based criteria by which each person in the
+How this process works: As a room or apartment, residents convene, and using the Roommate Agreement obtained online, develop a set of value-based criteria by which each person in the

 apartment will agree to live.
-Additionally, the Roommate Agreement can be revisited at any time to allow for adjustments & changes.
-As each member of
+Additionally, the Roommate Agreement can be revisited at any time to allow for adjustments and changes.
+As each member

 of the room/apartment will sign the Roommate Agreement, each member will be held accountable for the contents of the document they had part

-Note: All decisions must be consistent with the USA Housing & Dining Community Standards, the Residence Hall Contract, & the Student Code of Conduct.
+Note: All decisions must be consistent with the USA Housing & Dining Community Standards, the Housing Contract, and the Student Code of Conduct.